RitaPola/Netflics/README.md

 # Netflics

-To initialize the project, read init-mongo
+To initialize the project, read--> init-mongo.